Today I present a quick reference on the time-tested, safe antibacterial and antiviral herbs.

 During my 20 year profession as an RN, I saw the downsides of pharmaceuticals played out repeatedly, but it wasn’t until I had my own family that I really discovered the gentle and safe medicinal value of herbs when applied with knowledge and care.

 The first experience with the power of herbs came when I had a prolonged kidney/bladder infection, and I was reacting to the antibiotics.
-Antiviral herbs Usnea/Uva ursi along with Cranactin and lemon water came to the rescue.
+Antiviral herbs Usnea/Uva ursi, D-Mannose along with Cranactin and lots of lemon water came to the rescue.
 I’ve never gone back to the antibiotics.
 There was no need to!

 With my own family, I stuck to and made incredible use of the safe herbs (with research and prayer) that have been used for centuries, and you can, too!
 Maybe this list can set you on the path of discovery in treating viral and bacterial infections.

 Before using antibacterial or antiviral herbs, please understand I am not a doctor or an herbalist, but a mother practiced in the arts of natural health over the years.
 I suggest doing your own research, consulting a reputable herbal medicine guide, or an herbalist for exact dosing instructions.
 Every body is unique and so are your specific needs.
 Allow that there will likely be times when it is not wise to treat an illness that is beyond your capability.